 Indirect Labor Market Disruption and Voting Behavior: Evidence from the 2014 Oil Price Crash in Norway*.

-The Effects of IMF Programs on Deforestation.
-With James Vreeland.
+The Effects of IMF Programs on Deforestation, with James Raymond Vreeland.

 Satellite Imagery for Political Scientists.